mbmccormick/baby-tracker-iot-button/README.md

 Connect your AWS IoT Button as a trigger for the AWS Lambda Function.

-Create two environment variables on your AWS Lambda Function:
+Create three environment variables on your AWS Lambda Function:

 `EMAIL_ADDRESS` - The email address for your Baby Tracker account.

 `PASSWORD` - The password for your Baby Tracker account.

+`DEVICE_UUID` - Generate a random UUID and paste it here.
+You can use a site like https://guidgenerator.com/online-guid-generator.aspx to generate this.

 ## Usage